-Marketing alternative telecommunications services during the transition away from copper.
+Marketing of alternative broadband services during the transition away from copper.

 What it is